As Russia steps up assault, the fleeing fear for fathers left behind | Business

 As Russia steps up assault, the fleeing fear for fathers left behind

-(Adds paramedic, reporting from Korczowa) By Krisztina Than, Alicja Ptak and Jan Lopatka TISZABECS, Hungary/Korczowa, Poland, March 2 (Reuters) - T housands of people fleeing fierce fighting in Ukraine streamed across central European border crossings on Wednesday as Russian troops bombarded Ukrainian cities and looked poised to advance on the embattled capital, Kyiv.
+(Adds updated UN refugee numbers) By Krisztina Than, Alicja Ptak and Jan Lopatka TISZABECS, Hungary/KORCZOWA, Poland, March 2 (Reuters) - T housands of people fleeing fierce fighting in Ukraine streamed across central European border crossings on Wednesday as Russian troops bombarded Ukrainian cities and looked poised to advance on the embattled capital, Kyiv.

-(Adds paramedic, reporting from Korczowa) By Krisztina Than, Alicja Ptak and Jan Lopatka
+(Adds updated UN refugee numbers) By Krisztina Than, Alicja Ptak and Jan Lopatka

 After initial Russian failures to capture major cities, Western analysts said Moscow appeared to have shifted tactics, including devastating shelling of built-up areas to subdue stubborn resistance.
-The United Nations has estimated that close to 700,000 people have fled to neighbouring countries since the invasion began in what the UN Refugee Agency has warned looks set to become Europe's largest refugee crisis this century.
+The United Nations has estimated that more than 870,000 people have now fled Ukraine since the invasion began in what the UN Refugee Agency has warned looks set to become Europe's largest refugee crisis this century and displace millions.

 Nearly a week into the invasion, which Putin has called "a special military operation", the flood of fleeing people showed few signs of easing.
 At Tiszabecs, on Hungary's border with Ukraine, Julia from Kyiv cradled a baby heavily bundled against the cold and wearing a woollen cap with animal ears.
 She told of leaving behind her husband to fight, and of three friends who were killed in a missile attack the day she left.